-Many tourists hoping to tour the halls of the esteemed Sorbonne University in Paris are disappointed to be turned away by guards at the doors.
-There's a good reason for the rebuffs: entry to the hallowed institution is in principle reserved for students and faculty.
+Many tourists hoping to tour the halls of the esteemed Sorbonne University in Paris are disappointed to be turned swiftly away by guards at the doors.
+There's a good reason for the rebuffs: entry to this hallowed institution is in principle reserved for students and faculty.
+The theory is that they shouldn't be bothered by a constant stream of visitors wandering through the halls and blocking their passage-- and it's an argument that's hard to argue with.

 Group Visits of the Main University Grounds (by Appointment)

 The Sorbonne regularly organizes group visits for between 10-30 people.
 The guided tours last approximately 90 minutes and take place by appointment from Monday to Friday, in addition to one Saturday a month.
-Unfortunately, all tours of the Sorbonne are given in French-- you'll need to arrange for a French speaker to come along and translate for you if you aren't able to follow in the Gallic tongue.
+Unfortunately, despite the fact that there's an information page on the tours in English currently online, all tours of the Sorbonne are still only offered in French.
+You'll need to arrange for a French speaker and interpreter to come along and translate for you if you aren't able to follow in the Gallic tongue.

 Read related: Basic French Travel Expressions to Learn